relic-da/ArchEnemies/doc/use_cases/rich_user_experience.md

 ### Programmatic store of local services index info

 The platform programmatically triggers the retrieval and store of index information of quite often used services and/or locations in context with bookings, to support geolocation based features.
 This information is minimal covering only data regarding the geolocation of services, stations, etc, and its third party API provider.
-This information is stored in the Booking storage and related, so when a request for current services and events is processed by the Booking Interface it is available in order to locate the relevant Third party connectors required to be used, eg: agencies, GDS, social media, other providers.
+This information is stored in the Booking storage and related, so when a request for current services and events is processed by the Booking Engine it is available in order to locate the relevant Third party connectors required to be used, eg: agencies, GDS, social media, other providers.

 ![](./programmatic_store_local_services_info.svg)